10 – Shame – Eurythmics

 # 9 – Shame On The Night – Dio

-“Shame on the Night” closes Holy Diver, the debut studio album by heavy metal band Dio, released in 1983.
+“Shame on the Night” closes Holy Diver, the debut studio album by Dio, released in 1983.
 The track, like much of the album, showcases Ronnie James Dio’s powerful vocals and introspective lyrical themes.
 This song delves into feelings of regret, guilt, and shame, making it a fitting choice for a list exploring the complexities of shame in rock music.
 In Holy Diver, Dio explores a variety of dark, mystical themes, and “Shame on the Night” embodies the emotional weight of self-reflection in the face of uncertainty.

 Read More: Top 10 Ronnie James Dio Songs